michaelwoerister/blog.rust-lang.org/_posts/2016-08-01-incremental.md

 part of a code base, this is where the biggest impact on compile times can be achieved.

-With that in mind, we can also give an upper bound on how much time this initial version of incremental compilation can save: If the compiler spends X seconds optimizing when compiling your crate, then incremental compilation will reduce compile times at most by those X seconds.
+With that in mind, we can also give an **upper bound** on how much time this initial version of incremental compilation can save: If the compiler spends X seconds optimizing when compiling your crate, then incremental compilation will reduce compile times at most by those X seconds.

-Another area that has a large influence on the actual effectiveness of the alpha version is dependency tracking granularity: It's up to us how fine-grained we make our dependency graphs, and the current implementation makes it rather coarse in places.
-For example, the dependency graph only knows a single node for all methods in an `impl`.
-As a consequence, the compiler will assume *all* methods of that `impl` as changed if just one of them is changed.
+Another area that has a large influence on the actual effectiveness of the alpha version is **dependency tracking granularity**: It's up to us how fine-grained we make our dependency graphs, and the current implementation makes it rather coarse in places.
+For example, the dependency graph [only knows a single node for all methods in an `impl`][impl-granularity].
+As a consequence, the compiler will consider *all* methods of that `impl` as changed if just one of them is changed.
 This of course will mean that more code will be re-compiled than is strictly necessary.
-The current implementation is still a proof of concept more than anything else.

 Performance Numbers
 ===================